Cyril212/rick_and_morty_flutter_proj/README.md

-# Rick And Morty Test Project
+# Rick And Morty Showcase Project

 Rick And Morty TP is a Flutter application made in order to demonstrate basic View-ViewModel-Repository architecture by using [Provider](https://pub.dev/packages/provider) and [BLoC](https://pub.dev/packages/bloc) libs.